Topics covered in the course include:

 Check with your school about the transfer of credit for this class prior to registration.

-In the past, all courses we have offered have transferred to Kenai Central High School, Soldotna High School, Skyview High School,
+In the past, all courses we have offered have transferred to local schools.

-This 7 day class takes place on Skilak Lake at our cabin on Caribou Island.
+This 7 day class takes place at various locations in the Soldotna area.
+We will be spending class time at Cook Inlet Academy and "water time" at various lakes in the area.
 All cold water training and boat safety will be done close to shore in shallow water.
-Land survival will take place on Frying Pan Island just next to Caribou Island.
+Land survival will take place on the Swanson River Canoe system outside of Sterling